 Since the computer has to mark you on your understanding of the Russian sentence you are required to provide an answer that makes sense in English while staying as close as possible to the Russian.
 English speakers don't see sentences without the appropriate articles as making sense.

 Because your translation into English is wrong.
 The english language uses "the" always, so including it is necessary even as it is not used in Russian.
 No English speaker would say "where is circus" however it is a common mistake of speakers of languages like Russian to make when first learning English.

 The Duo computer has no idea what you know.
 All the computer sees is that you submitted an answer with incorrect English.
 It neither knows nor cares why you would submit an answer that you yourself acknowledge was incorrect.

 The computer does what grading computers always do when they see an incorrect answer.
 It marked it wrong.
-Luckily, with Duo all that happens is you have is resubmit an answer that you already know is the correct one.
+Luckily, with Duo all that happens is you have to resubmit an answer that you already know is the correct one.

 Woooow, this IS too much??? "where is circus?" is not accepted?

 Who create this is aware of: https://en.wikipedia.org/wiki/Russian_grammar ("There are no definite or indefinite articles (such as the, a, an in English) in the Russian language. ") And my mother language is Serbian, QUITE SIMILAR to Russian, and also WITHOUT ARTICLES.
 So my context is already close to Russian: "NO ARTICLES" and now I fail because intermediary language has it, so I have to go out of a context of the language I am suppose to learn??? :D :D

 Please, I will be glad to be let known that my English is not correct, but don't impose that I don't understand RUSSIAN because of not so great English!
 Thaaaaaaaaaanx!